 Naija Lewis named

 to Curry College

 Dean's List

 MILTON, Mass. - Curry College is

 proud to announce that Naija Lewis of

 North Grosvenordale has been named

+to the Dean's List for the Spring 2021

+semester.
+Lewis majoring in Psychology,

+is among the roughly 1,000 students

 that have received the distinction, a

+marker of academic excellence and high

 To earn a place on the list, full-time

 undergraduate students - those who

 carry 12 or more graded credits per

 semester - must earn a 3.3 grade point

 Curry College, founded in Boston in

-1879, is a private, co-educational, lib-
+1879, is a private, co-educational, liberal arts-based institution located on

 131 acres in Milton, Massachusetts.
 The

-College extends its educational procampus in Plymouth.
+College extends its educational programs to a continuing education branch

+campus in Plymouth.
 The College offers

 22 undergraduate majors in specialized

 and liberal arts programs, as well as

-ness, education, criminal justice, and
+graduate degrees in accounting, business, education, criminal justice, and

 nursing to a combined enrollment of

+nearly 2,500 students.
+The student body

 consists of 1,700 traditional students and

+nearly 800 continuing education and graduate students.
+The College offers

 a wide array of co-curricular activities

-ranging from 15 NCAA Division III ath-
+ranging from 15 NCAA Division III athletic teams to an outstanding theatre

+and fine arts program.
+Visit us on the

 Web at www.curry.edu.